Blady-Com/gnoga/TIPS.md

 1. You want to browse through Gnoga API, generate them with gnatdoc:
     $ make rm-docs
     $ open obj/gnatdoc/index.html

+1. The way to get window title and on close message to be localized at connection time is to add the following code in your On_Connect subprogram:
+.
+Get the browser language
+.
+Make a Zanyblue locale with it and the encoding Latin-1 for Ada String type .
+Change title and on close message via direct API with previous locale and localized messages from Zanyblue
+Example:
+    Page.Locale := ZanyBlue.Text.Locales.Make_Locale_Narrow (Gnoga.Gui.Navigator.Language (Main_Window) & ".ISO8859-1");
+    Main_Window.Document.Title (Format_TITL (Page.Locale));
+    Gnoga.Server.Connection.HTML_On_Close (Main_Window.Connection_ID, Format_APPE (Page.Locale));

+1. If sqlite is not provided by your system, just do: make sqlite3

 1. next tip...